-Flavel, L & R. (1992).
-Dictionary of Idioms.
-London: Kyle Cathie Ltd.
+Flavell, L., & Flavell, R. (1992).
+Dictionary of idioms and their origins.
+London: Kyle Cathie.

-Fresch, M. J. & Wheaton, A. (2004).
-The spelling and word study resource book.
+Fresch, M. J., & Wheaton, A. (2004).
+The spelling list and word study resource book.
 New York: Scholastic.

 Funk, W. (1950).
 Word origins.
 New York: Wings Books.

 Hoad, T. F. (1993).
-Concise Oxford dictionary of English etymology.
+The concise Oxford dictionary of English etymology.
 New York: Oxford University Press.

 Kennedy, J. (1996).
 Word stems: A dictionary.
 New York: Soho Press.

-Merriam-Webster new book of word histories.
+Merriam-Webster.
 (1991).
+The Merriam-Webster new book of word histories.
 Springfield, MA: Merriam-Webster.

 White, R. (1994).
 An avalanche of anoraks.
-New York: Crown.
+New York: Crown Trade Paperbacks.